What is chemical and mechanical weathering?

 Weathering is the break down of rock in situ (where they are)

-Weathering is the break down of rock in situ by the action of rainwater, extremes of temperature, and biological activity.
+Weathering is the breakdown of rock in situ caused by rainwater, extremes of temperature, and biological activity.

-Mechanical weathering is the breakdown of rock without changing its chemical composition.
-This means the rock breaks up without its chemical makeup changing.
-Freeze-thaw weathering is the main type of mechanical weathering that affects coasts.
+Mechanical weathering is the breakup of rock without changing its chemical composition.
+This means the rock breaks up without changing its chemical makeup.
+Freeze-thaw weathering is the primary type of mechanical weathering that affects coasts.

 Freeze-thaw weathering occurs when rocks are porous (contain holes) or permeable (allow water to pass through).
 Water enters the rock and freezes.
-The ice expands by around 9%.
-This causes pressure on the rock until it cracks.
+The ice expands by around 9%, putting pressure on the rock until it cracks.
 Repeated freeze-thaw can cause the rock to break up.

 Recently weathered rock can be seen at the foot of chalk and limestone cliffs and is easily identified because it is angular.
-Over time it will become smoother, forming peddles and then eventually sand.
+Over time, it will become smoother, forming peddles and eventually sand.

 Salt weathering is when salt spray from the sea gets into a crack in a rock.
-It may evaporate and crystallise, putting pressure on the surrounding rock and weakening the structure.
+Water then evaporates, depositing salt crystals that expand when heated, putting pressure on the surrounding rock and weakening the structure.

-Chemical weathering is the breakdown of rock through changing its chemical composition.
-When rainwater hits rock it decomposes it or eats it away.
+Chemical weathering is the breakdown of rock by changing its chemical composition.
+When rainwater hits a rock, it decomposes it or eats it away.
 This is known as carbonation.
-This occurs when slightly acidic (carbonic) rain or sea water comes into contact with sedimentary rock, such as limestone or chalk, it causes it to dissolve.
-A chemical reaction occurs between the acidic water and the calcium carbonate and forms calcium bicarbonate.
+This occurs when slightly acidic (carbonic) rain or sea water comes into contact with sedimentary rock, such as limestone or chalk, and it causes it to dissolve.
+A chemical reaction occurs between the acidic water and calcium carbonate, forming calcium bicarbonate.
 This is soluble and is carried away in solution.
-Carbonation weathering occurs in warm, wet conditions.
+Carbonation weathering happens in warm, wet conditions.

 Hydrolysis is when acidic rainwater breaks down the rock, causing it to rot.